yukio-takeuchi/homebrew-admb/README.md

 ### Linux

 On linux, homebrew(linuxbrew) tyies using its own gcc and g++ to install admb.
 CC and CXX refer to gcc-12 and g++-12 respectively.
-This causes the installtion error.
-This problem should be resolved in the future.
+In order to resolve this difficulty This formula manually calls probably equivalent calls to build ADMB until when official Makefile allow to use gcc-12 and g++-12 (or gcc/g++-XX) as CC and CXX